hpowell20/goeuro-api-test/README.md

 ## Running Tests

-Tests can be run You can run tests using gradle by executing `./gradlew cleanTest test`.
-To generate a code coverage report, run `./gradlew jacocoTestReport`.
+- Tests can be run You can run tests using gradle by executing `./gradlew cleanTest test`
+- To generate a code coverage report, run `./gradlew jacocoTestReport`